reif-is-a-foofie/ocean/docs/context_bundle.md

 - [FastAPI Best Practices: A Condensed Guide with Examples](https://developer-service.blog/fastapi-best-practices-a-condensed-guide-with-examples/) — <strong>FastAPI</strong> is a modern, high-performance web framework for building APIs with Python, based on standard Python type hints.
 - [r/Python on Reddit: FastAPI Best Practices](https://www.reddit.com/r/Python/comments/wrt7om/fastapi_best_practices/) — 443 votes, 79 comments.
 Although <strong>FastAPI</strong> is a great framework with fantastic documentation, it&#x27;s not quite obvious how to build larger projects for…
 - [python - What are the best practices for structuring a FastAPI project? - Stack Overflow](https://stackoverflow.com/questions/64943693/what-are-the-best-practices-for-structuring-a-fastapi-project) — The problem that I want to solve related the project setup: Good names of directories so that their purpose is clear.
 Keeping all project files (including virtualenv) in one place, so I can easily...

+## HTML CSS landing page accessibility checklist
+- [WebAIM: WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist) — Images that do not convey content, ... as <strong>CSS</strong> backgrounds.
+All linked images have descriptive alternative text.
+Equivalent alternatives to complex images are provided in context or on a separate linked <strong>page</strong>.
+Form buttons have a descriptive value.
+Inputs have associated <strong>accessible</strong> ...
+- [HTML: A good basis for accessibility - Learn web development | MDN](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Accessibility/HTML) — A great deal of web content can be made <strong>accessible</strong> just by making sure the correct Hypertext Markup Language elements are used for the correct purpose at all times.
+This article looks in detail at how <strong>HTML</strong> can be used to ensure maximum <strong>accessibility</strong>.
+- [Easy Checks – A First Review of Web Accessibility | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/test-evaluate/preliminary/) — Open the web page you are checking. <strong>In the toolbar, select &quot;Images&quot;, then &quot;Remove Images&quot;.</strong> Or, with the keyboard: Ctrl+Alt+4, then arrow down to &quot;Remove Images&quot;.
+In the toolbar, select &quot;CSS&quot;, then &quot;Disable CSS&quot;.
+- [Web Accessibility Checklist](https://www.webaccessibilitychecklist.com/) — <strong>Adding an HTML sitemap page (which links to every page on your website).</strong> Including a search function on every page.
+Providing a clear and consistent main navigation menu. ...
+Do not rely on hover states to convey information as this approach is not screen reader, keyboard or mobile accessible.
+- [Accessibility | MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility) — <strong>Accessibility</strong> (often abbreviated to A11y — as in, &quot;a&quot;, then 11 characters, and then &quot;y&quot;) in web development means enabling as many people as possible to use websites, even when those people&#x27;s abilities are limited in some way.